neoLIZV/neoHGT/README.md

 ValueError: "___" is not a valid RefSeq genome category
 ```

-This error occurs when the NCBI server has temporarily shuted-down the connection from you (refused your connection).
+This error occurs either when you typed a category with a wrong name (for example ```virus``` folder does not exist on NCBI server, you should type ```viral``` instead) or when the NCBI server has temporarily shuted-down the connection from you (refused your connection).
 There is nothing wrong with the program itself.

 The best thing you can do when having this error is to test your connection by entering the following command to the terminal: